Child Criminal Exploitation (CCE) and Countylines

 Why Do Children Join Gangs?

-Adolescence seek independence, a life which their parents can’t see.
-Some young people are running away from home life, the changes in it or abuse, both physical and sexual.
+Adolescents naturally seek independence and a life their parents may not fully understand.
+Some young people run away from home due to changes in family life, or because of abuse, whether physical or sexual.

-Others can not cope with caring responsibilities that have fallen on them when a parent becomes ill.
-All situations which ideally should never happen.
+Others struggle to cope with caring responsibilities that fall on them when a parent becomes ill.
+Ideally, these situations should not occur.

-Some children are running towards what a gang has to offer, a place to belong and an identify.
-The internet, social media and music all influence children as it glorifies gang culture and luxurious lifestyle.
+Some are drawn to gangs as a way to belong and form an identity.
+The internet, social media, and music can influence children by glorifying gang culture and a luxurious lifestyle, making gangs seem appealing.

 Push factors- the reasons that are pushing a child away from their home environment/carers include: